MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest3.md

   cd ./src
   ```

-- Based on the respective file in the `templates` directory, create your own `.env` file.
+- Based on the sample file in the `templates` directory, create your own `.env` file.
 It will contain the individual parameters for your developoment configuration.
   ```
   cp ../templates/.env ./.env
   ```

-- Open your `.env` file in VScode, and update the following parameters:
+- Open your `.env` file in VS Code, and update the following parameters:
   - `ODATA_URL`, set to value provided by your coaches.
   - `SAP_CLIENT`, set to value provided by your coaches.
   - `ODATA_USERNAME`, set to value provided by your coaches.